sandipanbasu/conversation-ai/README.md

 A full fledged QnA bot.
 This uses a transfer learning from Google's Universal Sentence Encoder model and creating a nearest neighbours search system to do a semantic search across the embedding vector space.
 Pretty stright forward.

+This shows apis in -
+1. Fast API
+2. Also in Flask, but Fast API is cool